This post is a self-guided tour of Beatles London sights as well as a list of guided tour options.

 BEATLES SIGHTS IN LONDON

-These sights are organized by neighborhood so that if you are exploring London one neighborhood at a time. you can check out a few significant Beatles locales during your outing.
+These sights are organized by neighborhood so that if you are exploring London one neighborhood at a time so that you can check out a few significant Beatles locales during your outing.

 Chances are you will be spending some time in SoHo on your visit to London.
 You might find our post on things to do in Soho helpful.

 It's a great neighborhood with lots of rock and roll history.
 So naturally, we make several of the below Beatles' locales during our pay-what-you-wish Rock N Roll London Tour.